 But the soil is irreproducible, if we change its destination often is forever, but we must remember also the land use is not only for infrastructure, houses, quarries, but also the green economy consumes for central photovoltaic power wind turbines and biogas, what can we do so that there may be a rational and careful use of this resource what can we do to improve or reduce where possible its use?

-Many are the answers in this report will illustrate the example of Italian social housing and the proposal of the agronomists
+Many are the answers, in this report will illustrate the example of Italian social housing and the proposal of the agronomists.

 In Italy it was published in 2009 a decree of the President of the Council of Ministers having as its object the "lines of action of the National Housing" or the Social housing.